General History of Taiwan: Content

-When The General History of Taiwan was published, Taiwan had already been under Japanese rule for 20 years, and it was a time of intense internal and external change.
-In particular, the Japanese invasion of Taiwan (1895) compelled Taiwanese intellectuals to write down this unprecedented incident and its impact into the historical records.
+When the General History of Taiwan was published, Taiwan had already been under Japanese rule for 20 years, and it was a time of intense internal and external change.
+In particular, the 1895 Japanese invasion of Taiwan compelled Taiwanese intellectuals to write down this unprecedented incident and its impact into the historical records.
 Lien Heng's work attempts to construct a general history of Taiwan using "Taiwan" as the narrative unit, modeled on the traditional Chinese dynastic histography.
-The history of Taiwan is integrated chronologically in the form of "Records" to form a consistent general history, while the "Chronicles" (志) and "Tables" (表) compile systems and data in the unit of "Taiwan".
+The history of Taiwan is integrated chronologically in the form of "records" to form a consistent general history, while the "chronicles" (志) and "tables" (表) compile systems and data in the unit of "Taiwan".
 This historical narrative is neither a fragmentary story nor an individual "event" (events and people are treated as "biographies"), but a collective memory covering the whole of Taiwan.
 This "historicization" allows the elite intelligentsia of society to share a collective memory and context, so that Taiwan is no longer just a geographical term.

-Lien was inspired to write the book at the age of 13, when his father, Lien Yung-chang, gifted him a copy of Yu Wen-yi's "Renewing Taiwan Prefecture Gazetteer" (續修臺灣府志) and said to him, "As a Taiwanese citizen, you must not be ignorant of the affairs of Taiwan."
-Driven by the motivation of his father's enlightenment and the Japanese occupation of Taiwan, Lien Heng wrote The General History of Taiwan from 1908 to 1918, following the style of Sima Qian's The Records of the Grand Historian (史記), starting from the first year of Emperor Yang of Sui’s reign (605 A.D.) and ending with the cession of Taiwan to the Empire of Japan (1895).
+Lien was inspired to write the book at the age of 13, when his father, Lien Te-cheng, gave him a copy of Yu Wen-yi's Supplement to the Taiwan Prefectural Gazetteer (續修臺灣府志) and said to him, "As a Taiwanese citizen, you must not be ignorant of the affairs of Taiwan."
+Driven by the motivation of his father's enlightenment and the Japanese occupation of Taiwan, Lien Heng wrote his General History from 1908 to 1918, following the style of Sima Qian's Records of the Grand Historian, starting from the first year of Emperor Yang of Sui’s reign (AD 605) and ending with the cession of Taiwan to Japan in 1895.
 Lien divided the General History of Taiwan into three sections: 1.
-The Annals 2.
+The Annals, 2.
 The Records, and 3.
 The Biographies, totaling 88 articles and 36 volumes, with about 600,000 words, and another 101 items in the accompanying table.
 Published by the Taiwan General History Publishing House in 1920, this was the first historical work completed by the Taiwanese with the title of "General History of Taiwan".
 However, Lian Heng's account of the short-lived Republic of Formosa was initially written in the "Independence Era" and later changed to the "Transition Era" to avoid controversy.